lentzi90/playground/README.md

 # The above has a hard-coded API endpoint and cluster name.
 # Another cluster can be created by changing these.
 kustomize build Metal3/kamaji | sed -e "s/kamaji-1/kamaji-2/g" -e "s/192.168.222.150/192.168.222.160/g" | kubectl apply -f -

-# TODO: Had to manually patch the kamaji control-plane as it got stuck waiting for the API endpoint.
-# Just change the number of replicas.

 # Get the workload cluster kubeconfig
 clusterctl get kubeconfig kamaji-1 > hosted.yaml